jeftegoes/AwsOverview/Management & Governance/AWS Health Dashboard.md

 - Shows all regions, all services health.
 - Shows historical information for each day.
-- Has an RSS feed you can subscribe to.
+- Has an RSS feed we can subscribe to.

 ## 1.1.
-Your account
+Our account

 - Previously called AWS Personal Health Dashboard (PHD).
 - AWS Health Dashboard provides **alerts and remediation guidance** when AWS is experiencing **events that may impact you**.